chklauser/sjsonnet-gradle-plugin/README.md

 # sjsonnet-gradle-plugin
-Gradle plugin for running sjsonnet (Scala implementation of the Jsonnet JSON templating language)
+Gradle plugin for running sjsonnet (Scala implementation of the Jsonnet JSON templating language).

+This project is not associated with [databricks/sjsonnet](https://github.com/databricks/sjsonnet), but builds on their excellent work.

 ## Usage